§52.1. Integrated case management; service integration of various social service programs

-A. The legislature recognizes that the department provides services to individuals
+A. The legislature recognizes that the Louisiana Department of Health, Department

-with multiple needs; however, the conventional service delivery system of requiring
+multiple needs.
+However, the conventional service delivery system of requiring individuals

-individuals to access various offices within the department to address those multiple needs
+to access various offices within the state to address those multiple needs creates barriers to

-creates a barrier to the delivery of services.
-Additionally, these needs can be better met, more
+the delivery of those services and entry into the workforce.
+These needs can be better met,

-efficiently and less costly, through integrated case management at a "no wrong door" service
+more efficiently and less costly, through integrated case management at a single service

 B. For purposes of this Section:

-(1) "Integrated case management" means a team approach to accessing the needs of
+(1) "Integrated case management" means an accessible, customer-centered approach

 (a) A multidisciplinary team, natural supports to the client, and the client or